Tesla Model Y SUV review

 - Patchy build quality

-The Tesla Model Y has all the ingredients to be a hit when it eventually arrives on UK shores.
+The Tesla Model Y has all the ingredients to be a hit with UK buyers and it’s finally reached our shores after a lengthy delay.
 The Tesla Model 3 has already struck a chord with buyers, appearing in the list of top-selling cars during 2021 and scoring well in our Driver Power owners satisfaction survey.
 Adding SUV style and space is only likely to make the recipe more desirable.

-There's certainly enough hype around the brand but Tesla does risk missing the boat.
-Instead of arriving as a trailblazer, the Model Y will find itself competing against the Volkswagen ID.4, Skoda Enyaq iV, Ford Mustang Mach-E, Audi Q4 e-tron, Mercedes EQA and Ioniq 5.
+Instead of arriving as a trailblazer as initially intended, the Model Y finds itself competing against the Volkswagen ID.4, Skoda Enyaq iV, Ford Mustang Mach-E, Audi Q4 e-tron, Mercedes EQA, Kia EV6 and Ioniq 5.
 In other words, just about every mainstream manufacturer has realised it needs to sell an electric SUV and many of them are already available.

-Part of the reason for the delay is Tesla CEO Elon Musk's desire for European examples of the Model Y to be built at a new Tesla Gigafactory in Germany, the completion of which has faced significant hold ups.
+Part of the reason for the delay was Tesla CEO Elon Musk's desire for European examples of the Model Y to be built at a new Tesla Gigafactory in Germany, the completion of which has faced significant hold ups.
 The Y began arriving with the first American customers in March 2020.
+It seems there are still hurdles in getting Model Ys out; our test car for a UK drive was a Dutch-registered, left-hand-drive example.

-When the Model Y does arrive here, there's likely to be a Long Range and Performance model, sticking closely to the Model 3 on which the car is based.
-Both versions offer impressive acceleration and four-wheel drive but it's the Performance that's likely to be faster than any rival, with 0-60mph taking around 3.5 seconds.
+There are Long Range and Performance models, sticking closely to the Model 3 on which the Model Y is based.
+Starting at around £55,000 and £66,000 respectively, both versions offer impressive acceleration and four-wheel drive but it's the Performance that's likely to be faster than any rival, with 0-60mph taking under four seconds.
+Deliveries for the Performance, however, aren’t expected to take place until at least summer 2022.

-The Long Range will be capable of around 314 miles between charges, thanks to its smaller wheels and slightly reduced performance, while the Performance will have a range of around 298 miles.
+The Long Range is capable of around 315 miles between charges, thanks to its smaller wheels and slightly reduced performance, while the Performance has a range of around 298 miles.
 These are impressive numbers but according to official figures, they're no longer class-leading, with the Mustang Mach-E capable of up to 379 miles in its most efficient specification.
+The Model Y does have an ace card to play in the form of access to Tesla’s impressive Supercharger network, which has chargers at many motorway service stations.

 Inside, the Model Y has the same minimalist interior and technology as the Model 3, focused around a high-res 15-inch touchscreen in the middle of the dashboard.
 Air vents have been replaced by a narrow slot and leather by vegan-friendly materials.
 It works well once you get used to its controls but quality isn't on the same level as the top European manufacturers.